 - Face recognition: Apple calls its method “Face ID”, while Microsoft calls it “Windows Hello”.
 In both cases, the operating system records the user’s face.
 If your tablet or smartphone is locked, a look into the front-facing camera is all you need.
 This works even if you take off your glasses momentarily.

 - Iris scanning: A function that recognizes the iris of the user’s eye is less common but falls into the same category.
-The iris also has an individual pattern.

 Is my biometric data secure?